LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 Then the method `canonicalStateCount()` counts the number of unique canonical states (locations) in the trait alignment `D_trait` and assigns this number to the constatnt `K`.
 This method excluds ambiguous states.
+The constant `dim` used as the dimension for sampling discrete traits is computed from `K`.

 ### Model block